fallen-icarus/cardano-aftermarket/README.md

 paired up.
 You can even have unrelated outputs between the required outputs.
 This ordering restriction helps with performance.

-It is possible to accept spot bids that have different terms than the associated Auction UTxO.
+It is possible to accept SpotBids that have different terms than the associated Auction UTxO.
 For example, you can accept a bid asking for only some of the NFTs being auctioned.
 You can then rollover the leftover NFTs into a new Auction UTxO in the same transaction.
+You can also accept a SpotBid that is a counter-offer to one of your Spot UTxOs.

 If the NFTs required for the bid payment are currently in an Auction UTxO, that UTxO can be closed in the same transaction using `AcceptBid` as the spending redeemer.
 If the NFTs are in a Spot UTxO,